MoneySavingExpert.com homepage

 If you'll no longer be driving the car because you've sold it, then cancelling your car insurance makes perfect sense.

-But, if you’re cancelling your policy because you’ve found a better deal elsewhere, then it’s important to work out how much money you’ll actually save before making the switch – you may not be refunded the full amount, and you'll have to factor in cancellation and admin fees too.
-We've more on how to make the decision below...
+But, if you’re cancelling your policy because you’ve found a better deal elsewhere, then it’s important to work out how much money you’ll actually save before making the switch – you may not be refunded the full amount, and you'll have to factor in cancellation and administration fees too (see How to haggle car insurance to land a better deal with your current provider).
+We've more on how to make the decision below..

 Warning: If you own a car, you MUST insure it, even if you don’t intend on driving it.
-The only exception is if it's parked on private land (in which case you must make a Statutory Off Road Notification – SORN to declare it's not on public roads).
+The only exception is if it's parked on private land (in which case you must register it as SORN (Statutory Off Road Notification) with the DVLA to declare it's not on public roads).
 Don’t cancel your insurance without making arrangements for a new policy to start as soon as the old one ends.

 MSE weekly email